koka-lang/koka/doc/spec/tour.kk.md

 }
 ```

-Here the handler is define directly, but we can also abstract the handler for
+Here the handler is defined directly, but we can also abstract the handler for
 emitting to the console into a separate function:

 ```